-The Nursing Course at Blodgett Memorial Hospital in Grand Rapids, Michigan, is so arranged that the first two semesters of the total three-year program are taken at the college.
+The Nursing Courses at Blodgett Memorial Hospital and Butterworth Hospital in Grand Rapids, Michigan are so arranged that the first two semesters of the total three-year program are taken at the college.
 The courses listed below are given during this period.

-FIRST SEMESTER SECOND SEMESTER
+First Semester SEMESTER

-Bible 1012 h ours Biology 1062 hours
+Bible 1012 hours Biology 106 2 hours

-Biology 105 ours English 1043 hours
+Biology 1053 English 104 3 hours

-English 1033 h ours Psychology 2013 hours
+English 1033 hours Psychology 201 3 hours

-Chemistry 101N4 h ours Nutrition hours
+Chemistry 101N4 hours Nutrition 3 hours

-Nursing Arts including Pharmacology1 hour
+Nursing Arts including Pharmacology 1 hour

-Hygiene (Hospital)2 he ours Nursing Arts
+Hygiene (Hospital)2 hours Nursing Arts

-Biology 107 4 he ours (Hospital)2 hours
+Biology 1074 hours (Hospital) 2 hours

 Prof. Adjust.
 I

-· (Hospital)1 hour
+(Hospital) 1 hour

-18 h ours Physical Education
+18 hours ( · L /

+15 hours

-Upon completion of these two semesters and an additional twentyseven months of clinical experience at Blodgett Memorial Hospital, the student is granted a diploma in nursing.
+Upon completion of these two semesters and an additional twenty-seven months of clinical experience at Blodgett Memorial or Butterworth Hospital the student is granted a diploma in nursing.
 She is then eligible to write the examinations given by the Michigan Board of Registration of Nurses, and upon passing these examinations receives a certificate to practice as a registered nurse.

-Students wishing to take this course must make application at Blodgett Memorial Hospital with the Director of the School of Nursing, preferably before August 1.
+Students wishing to take this course must make application at Blodgett Memorial Hospital or at Butterworth Hospital with the Director of the School of Nursing, preferably before August 1.